Everything You Need to Know About Video

 The most important aspect of video is your messaging.
 Storytelling is key in any video, whether you’re filming with a RED 8K $60,000 cinema camera or a $500 iPhone.
 We always recommend utilizing high end video production.
 Have you ever watched Animal Planet and been captivated by how surreal the imagery is?
 Those are the cameras we shoot on.
 The video below was shot on a RED 8k camera.

-DO NOT DO: Q&A narrative video where the subject speaks into the camera.
+DO NOT: Q&A narrative video where the subject speaks into the camera.
 BORING!

 DO: Instead of filming Q&A, think of ways to turn a narrative into a story.
 Storytelling is a much more effective way to connect your viewer to your cause.
 This opens their hearts and helps them understand your purpose.